 Welcome to The Brinton Museum!

-We invite you to experience the lifestyle of a 1920s and 30s gentleman’s working ranch through a guided tour of The Brinton Museum’s Main Ranch House, view the Native American Gallery and our featured art exhibitions and the Native American Collection in the Gallery and take a stroll around the well-kept grounds and outbuildings and Little Goose Creek Lodge, Mr. Brinton’s hunting cabin.
+We invite you to experience the lifestyle of a 1920s and 30s gentleman’s working ranch.
+Take a guided tour of The Brinton Museum’s Main Ranch House, view the Native American Gallery and our featured art exhibitions in the gallery.
+Stroll around the grounds and outbuildings including Little Goose Creek Lodge, Mr. Brinton’s hunting cabin.

-Built in 1892 by William Moncreiffe, the Ranch House on the Quarter Circle A Ranch, on the National Register of Historic Places.
+Built in 1892 by William Moncreiffe, the Ranch House on the Quarter Circle Ă Ranch, is on the National Register of Historic Places.
 Bradford Brinton purchased the property in 1923.
-It opened to the public as a memorial to Western art and history through Helen Brinton’s will in 1961.
+It opened to the public as a memorial to Western art and history through his sister Helen Brinton’s will in 1961.
 The Brintons’ collection, on display in its original setting, includes splendid artwork by Charles M. Russell, Frederic Remington, Edward Borein, Frank Tenney Johnson, Hans Kleiber & Bill Gollings and many others.